Eagle: 10 Surprising Facts about the Raptor

 Types of Eagles

-It is noteworthy that there are about 60 different types of eagles, and the following is the most important information about the types:
+It is noteworthy that there are about 60 different types, and the following is the most important information about the types:

-It is one of the most famous types of eagles, it is distinguished by its ability to adapt to various types of environments, such as forests, swamps, mountainous areas, and many others, and its females weigh about 7 kg, and their wingspan may reach approximately 2 m.
+It is one of the most famous types.
+It is distinguished by its ability to adapt to various types of environments, such as forests, swamps, mountainous areas, and many others. its females weigh about 7 kg, and their wingspan may reach approximately 2 m.
 The bald eagle is distinguished by the presence of white feathers above its head and its dark brown body.
 It also lives throughout North America, Mexico, and Canada.
 It is the bird that represents the national symbol of the United States of America.

-It is one of the most widespread eagles in the world, as the eagle lives on various continents, including North America, Europe, Asia, and Africa, mountainous, agricultural, and slopes.
-The golden eagle is distinguished by the distinctive colour of its head feathers, which varies between brown and golden, and the length of the female can exceed 2 m.
-It weighs approximately more than 6 kg.
+It is one of the most widespread types in the world, living on various continents, including North America, Europe, Asia, and Africa, in mountainous, agricultural, and slope environments.
+The golden eagle is distinguished by the distinctive colour of its head feathers, which vary between brown and golden.
+The female can exceed 2 m in length and weighs approximately more than 6 kg.

 It is endemic in the regions of the Mediterranean basin to Southeast Asia, specifically in its mountainous regions of it.
 The length of these eagles is about 70 cm.
 Its wingspan reaches about 180 cm.
 It is distinguished by the brown colour of its feathers, along with the presence of brown stripes on its chest.
 It is noteworthy that this species is threatened with extinction, specifically in France, due to several reasons, most notably the loss of its habitat, illegal hunting, and lead poisoning.

-It is a marine species that live in northeastern Asia near coastal areas.
-The length of these eagles is about one meter, and the wingspan is about 2.5 meters.
-This type of eagle has a strong beak that is distinguished by its yellow colour, and its legs are of the same colour.
+It is a marine species that lives in northeastern Asia near coastal areas.
+The length of these birds is about one meter, and the wingspan is about 2.5 meters.
+This type has a strong beak that is distinguished by its yellow colour, and its legs are of the same colour.
 It feeds on fish, and its body is covered with dark brown feathers with some white marks on the forehead, wings, and thighs.
 It is indicated that this species is threatened with being extinct.

 New World Vultures